nickles-lee/uber-email-service/readme.md

 ###Logging
 Logging is handled by the Python logger class.
 Logging parameters are specified at runtime, or in this case the Heroku Procfile.
+The extent of logging could be improved.
+In practice, activity on API endpoints, exceptions, and authorisation failures should be logged.

 In a minimum production instance, Logrotate would be used to prevent logs from becoming excessively large.